Golisathwik/API-INTEGRATION-AND-DATA-VISUALIZATION/README.md

 * **Python Script:** The executable Python code (`.py` file) that performs all the steps: API data fetching, data processing, and visualization generation.
 * **Visualization Dashboard:** The output of the script, which is a displayed graphical window containing multiple subplots (the weather dashboard), providing a comprehensive visual summary of the fetched weather forecast.

-This project effectively demonstrates a full data pipeline, from raw data acquisition to insightful visual storytelling, making it a strong showcase of practical data science and programming skills.

 ---